proxmox/proxmox-backup/docs/backup-client.rst

   Average chunk size: 2486565
   TASK OK

-Garbage collection can also be scheduled using ``promxox-backup-manager`` or from the Proxmox Backup Server's web interface.
+Garbage collection can also be scheduled using ``proxmox-backup-manager`` or from the Proxmox Backup Server's web interface.

 Benchmarking